eesmer/Mastering-SambaActiveDirectory/Mastering-SambaActiveDirectory-ENG.md

 ### Site
 In an Active Directory environment, a site is basically a physical network structure. <br>
-Usually, you'll find that networks in different geographical locations are defined as a site.
+Usually, you'll find that networks in different geographical locations are defined as a site. <br>
 **Site Link:** It's the tool you use to set up connections for replication traffic between each site.